sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/bhAmahAchAryaH/kAvyAlankAraH.md

 derivation.
 What else is required for interpreting the rk or passage containing the word?
 Butyou, completely foreign (in every sense of theword) to the language, very often misunderstandpssages, even when they are quite simple, inspite of all the so called modern appliances atyour disposal.

- For want of general 'vyutpatti' A. A. Macdonell and Ghate have very grossly misunderstoodand misrepresent a passage in Yaska's Niruktarelating to Kautsa's unfavourable view of theimportance of the Vedic interpretative [canons](# "Vide Udyana Patrika Bk.
-V pages: 176, 191 - 192.").A wrong notion (perhaps it originated from Prof.Max Muller) is widely circulating about the significance of the word **कस्मै** in the refrain of the **हिरण्यगर्भ**[hymn](# "Vide Udyana Patrika Bk.
-VI pages: 9-16.").
+ For want of general 'vyutpatti' A. A. Macdonell and Ghate have very grossly misunderstoodand misrepresent a passage in Yaska's Niruktarelating to Kautsa's unfavourable view of theimportance of the Vedic interpretative canons[^12].A wrong notion (perhaps it originated from Prof.Max Muller) is widely circulating about the significance of the word **कस्मै** in the refrain of the **हिरण्यगर्भ**hymn[^13].
 This is in my opinion the mostpertinent instance to prove the necessity of fullacquaintance with the laws and principles governing sentences as taught by the Mimamsa, beforesetting to interpret and criticise Vedic texts.

+[^12]: "Vide Udyana Patrika Bk.
+V pages: 176, 191 - 192."

+[^13]: "Vide Udyana Patrika Bk.
+VI pages: 9-16."

  Now I wish to take my readers to a rk, thevery first rk, of the Rig Veda where I shall showthe difference between the modern method ofinterpretation and our own.